 For the most up-to-date information about the test, please visit the official Medical College Admission Test (MCAT) website.
 Some highlights include:

 - Test dates and registration

-The old MCAT will be accepted for the 2018 cycle by many medical schools, but if you are using the old MCAT to apply for 2018 matriculation, check the school-by-school list of the oldest and latest MCAT test dates accepted for the 2018 application cycle, see the listing in the Medical School Admissions Requirements which can be purchased at aamc.org, check individual school websites, or review this document.
+If you are using the old MCAT to apply for 2019 matriculation, check the school-by-school list of the oldest and latest MCAT test dates accepted for the 2019 application cycle in the Medical School Admissions Requirements which can be purchased at aamc.org, check individual school websites, or review this document.

 Retaking the MCAT

-If your MCAT scores were lower than you had hoped for, the following list of questions may help you to decide whether to retake the MCAT:
+If your MCAT score was lower than you had hoped for, the following list of questions may help you to decide whether to retake the MCAT: